ergest/sql_patterns/Part 1 - Patterns/Chapter 2. Understanding the Data Model.md

 Both post types (question and answer) have a one-to-many relationship to the `post_history`.
 A single post can have many types of activities identified by the `post_history_type_id` column.

+This id indicates the different types of activities a user can do on the site.
+We're only concerned with the first 6.
+You can see the rest of them [here](https://meta.stackexchange.com/questions/2677/database-schema-documentation-for-the-public-data-dump-and-sede/2678#2678) if you're curious.

+1 = Initial Title - initial title _(questions only)_
+2 = Initial Body - initial post raw body text
+3 = Initial Tags - initial list of tags _(questions only)_
+4 = Edit Title - modified title _(questions only)_
+5 = Edit Body - modified post body (raw markdown)
+6 = Edit Tags - modified list of tags _(questions only)

+The first 3 indicate when a post is first submitted and the next 3 when a post is edited.

 This table also connects to the `users` table.
 A single user can perform multiple activities on a post.
 This is known as a bridge table between the users and posts which have a many-to-many relationship which cannot be modeled otherwise.

+The `users` table has one row per user and contains user attributes such as name, reputation, etc. We'll use some of these attributes in our final table.
 ```
 SELECT column_name, data_type
 FROM `bigquery-public-data.stackoverflow.INFORMATION_SCHEMA.COLUMNS`